 In addition to security, updates can add improved functionality.
 New features are added to the software to make it easier and better thought out.
-Most software development companies has a drive to create better products.
+Most software development companies have the drive to create better products.

 Fixing bugs is also a part of almost every update.
 Even software of the highest quality has bugs, no matter how professional its creators are.
 A responsible developer has a goal of keeping the existing software solutions as perfect as possible,

 Keeping these concepts in mind, here is a list of top ten mistakes companies often make when updating apps.
 Avoiding these mistakes can help you make a better product that will make your users happy.

 THINKING SCALABILITY DOESN’T MATTER

 In a world full of deadlines, it is often hard to give an app as much attention and time as it needs.
 The point is to launch as soon as possible, not as functional as possible.
 That is a common reason why many bugs and errors appear when running the app.
 The more scalable your application is, the less you’ll have to refactor.
 Choose a scalable database and server, and think about your core solution and take into account that your app is meant to grow.

 Interaction with the user is of great importance for any IT professional.
 The more users have downloaded your app, the more profit you get.
 Testimonials and all user feedback should play a great role in the future of your app usability.
 Users describe their experience, express opinions and provide suggestions about how the app should be improved in the reviews.
 Use this data.
 Take into account their feedback, consider their opinions apply their suggestions